ShubhamSourav143/website-test/README.md

 ## 🗄️ Database Setup (Optional)

-The app works without a database using fallback data, but you can set up Supabase for full functionality:
+The app works without a database using fallback data, but you can set up Supabase for full functionality.
+This project uses a separate Supabase instance for testing purposes:

 ### 1. Create Supabase Project